 For instance, if oil prices come down significantly, people will see it as an opportunity to make profits in the oil market, as the recovery of prices is bound to happen in a matter of time.
 Opportunist Bitcoin investors may cash their BTC holdings and invest in oil money to make a crypto profit.
 The same goes for Gold and other metals and commodities as well.

 On the other hand, if prices for electricity consumption goes up, miners will reduce their supply in the market, creating a shortage, and hence, increased prices.
 Likewise, political impositions in major markets, similar to the RBI ban of 2018, can cause a serious fall in demand, causing the prices to decline substantially.
-Contrastingly, if countries having sanctions imposed on them start using BTC as a mode of payments, like Venezuela, Zimbabwe, etc., the demand for BTC will rise even at a high price, which will further push the price upwards.
+Contrastingly, if countries having sanctions imposed on them start using BTC as a mode of payments, like Venezuela, Zimbabwe, etc., the demand for BTC will rise even at the high price of Bitcoin, which will further push the price upwards.

 Similarly, the demand for BTC will also be seriously impacted by the amount of utility it can provide.
 For instance, if giants like McDonald’s, or Apple, or Levi’s start accepting payments in BTC, the demand will increase significantly, as BTC is easy to use, transactions are quick, and charges are far too less as compared to digital fiat money.